Ved-Padmawar/screen-interaction-recorder/README.md

 ## Overview

-Screen Interaction Recorder captures clicks, form submissions, and other interactions with web pages, taking screenshots at each step.
-It then allows you to add explanations for each interaction, creating comprehensive visual guides that can be exported as PowerPoint presentations or interactive HTML slideshows.
+Screen Interaction Recorder captures interactions with web pages, taking screenshots at each step.
+Using a customizable keyboard shortcut, you can capture the cursor position and add explanations in real-time, creating comprehensive visual guides that can be exported as PowerPoint presentations or interactive HTML slideshows.

 ## Features

-- **Effortless Recording**: Capture user interactions with Shift+Click to precisely control what gets recorded
+- **Keyboard Shortcut Capture**: Use a customizable keyboard shortcut (default: Alt+C) to capture cursor position
 - **Automatic Screenshots**: Automatically takes screenshots at each interaction point
-- **Explanatory Tooltips**: Add custom explanations for each interaction
+- **Real-time Tooltips**: Add explanations immediately as you capture each interaction
 - **Interactive Dots**: Purple dots indicate interaction points with tooltips
-- **Post-Recording Editing**: Edit tooltip text after recording in a dedicated edit interface
 - **Multiple Export Options**:
   - Export to PowerPoint presentations
   - Export to interactive HTML slideshows